Rakaneth/rltut2018/DEVLOG.md

 ## 6/29/18

 Finished up Weeks 1 and 2, getting a rendered map under a moving @.
-Going with Simplex noise for now. `Array.fill` is *the worst* for filling a 2D array; all the arrays were *the same object,* causing my maps to look weird (and causing me to initially thing that I had somehow used `ROT.Noise.Simplex` incorrectly).
+Going with Simplex noise for now. `Array.fill` is *the worst* for filling a 2D array; all the arrays were *the same object,* causing my maps to look weird (and causing me to initially think that I had somehow used `ROT.Noise.Simplex` incorrectly).

 ## 6/28/18